Furchin/gloomhaven3d/README.md

 * [Gloomhaven Full Storage](https://www.thingiverse.com/thing:3658149) to store the monster standees, action cards, and stat cards, as well as the terrain hexes, all the round tokens (money, markers, etc).
 It seems there's a [remix to support sleeved monster cards](https://www.thingiverse.com/thing:4762529) which I'd definitely check out as I had to remove some of the monster action card walls to make my sleeved cards fit.
 * [Gloomhaven Insert (based on Monster All In One Containers)](https://www.thingiverse.com/thing:3483482) Just print the card holders and dividers.
 I never got the hex tile storage to print well and I'm using the hex storage from Gloomhaven Full Storage above.
 * [Yet Another Mini Storage Solution](https://www.thingiverse.com/thing:3073819) to organize the minis.
 It has rows that hold 25mm bases, about 6 minis per row.
 I spent months storing my minis in ziploc bags -- each time I put them away another hand or sword would break.
 Learn from my mistake - print this instead.
+* [Gloomhaven Jaws of the Lion Organizer](https://www.thingiverse.com/thing:4512948) has some nicer character boxes, adds the JotL classes, and uses the symbols for filenames (thus is spoiler free!)

 # Monsters